Human rights in the Democratic Republic of the Congo: Prisons and detention center conditions

 The security services, particularly the intelligence services and the GR, continued to operate numerous illegal detention facilities characterized by extremely harsh and life-threatening conditions.
 Members of government security services regularly abused, beat, and tortured detainees incarcerated there, sometimes fatally (see sections 1.a and 1.g).
 Authorities routinely denied access to family members, friends, and lawyers.

 According to MONUC, military jails had makeshift cells, including some that were located underground, that held military and sometimes civilian detainees.
 MONUC confirmed multiple cases of torture in detention centers run by security services.
 These facilities lacked adequate food and water, toilets, mattresses, and medical care, and authorities routinely denied prisoners access to their families, friends, and lawyers.

 According to a March 16 MONUC report on arrests and detentions in prisons, government security forces and prison officials routinely violated prisoners' and detainees' rights.
 Security forces lacking legal detention authority often arrested and detained individuals.
 Despite a presidential decision to close illegal jails operated by the military or other security forces, none were closed during the year.
 The report found that 70 to 80 percent of detained persons did not see a judge for months or years, if ever.

 According to the law, minors should be detained only as a last resort; however, in part due to the absence of juvenile justice or education centers, detention of minors was common.
 Many children endured pretrial detention as delinquents without seeing a judge, lawyer, or social worker; for orphaned children, pretrial detention often continued for months or years.

-In March Amnesty International (AI) visited the Provincial Inspectorship of Kinshasa, one of the main police detention centers in the city.
-Out of 100 prisoners visited by AI, more than 20 showed signs of ill-treatment, including open—and sometimes fresh—wounds on legs, arms, and heads; cigarette burns; and friction burns on wrists.
+In March 2006 Amnesty International (AI) visited the Provincial Inspectorship of Kinshasa, one of the main police detention centers in the city.
+Out of 100 prisoners visited by AI, more than 20 showed signs of ill-treatment, including open - and sometimes fresh - wounds on legs, arms, and heads; cigarette burns; and friction burns on wrists.
 These prisoners had received no medical care.
 They allegedly were daily tied to pillars, beaten with sticks and bricks, and kicked.
 Those inflicting the abuse regularly demanded money.
 Prison officials refused AI access to the room where the abuses allegedly occurred.
 The deputy commander of the prison claimed no knowledge of the abuse.

-Armed groups sometimes detained civilians, often for ransom (see section 1.d.), but little information was available concerning the conditions of detention.

 In general, the government allowed the International Committee of the Red Cross (ICRC), MONUC, and some NGOs access to all official detention facilities; however, it did not allow these organizations access to illegal detention facilities.

 Arbitrary arrest or detention

-The law prohibits arbitrary arrest and detention; however, government security forces arbitrarily arrested and detained persons, including journalists.
+The law prohibits arbitrary arrest and detention; however, government security forces arbitrarily arrested and detained persons, including journalists. in 2020, authorities have intimidated, harassed, and detained journalists, activists, and politicians who have publicly criticized the government, president, or SSF.